Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Prism Goggles.md

 **Affected People**: All

-**Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9
+**Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9 (high)

 **Mitigation**: Keep an eye on the whereabouts of the objects, do not get too many out at once.
 Where possible, use objects such as beanbags which will not bounce and roll all over the floor.
-Do not set up the experiment in a throughfare.
+Do not set up the experiment in a thoroughfare.
 Call first aider if necessary.

-**After Mitigation**: Likelihood: 2, Severity: 3, Overall: 6
+**After Mitigation**: Likelihood: 2, Severity: 3, Overall: 6 (medium)

 <br/>